JDubbTX/OpenIBMi/src/posts/2023-10-15-How-to-Build-a Service-Program.md

 ---
 layout: post
-title:  "How to Build a Service Program"
+title:  "How to Build an ILE Service Program"
 date:   2023-10-15
+excerpt: How to build an ILE Service Program, the right way.
+author: john-weirich
+draft: false
+seo:
+  title: How to Build an ILE Service Program
+  description:
+  image: 30_printable_base64.png
+images: # relative to /src/assets/images/
+  feature:
+  thumb: 30_printable_base64.png
+  align: # object-center (default) - other options at https://tailwindcss.com/docs/object-position
+  height: # optional.
+Default = h-48 md:h-1/3
+tags:
+  - rpgle
+  - ile
+  - service-program
 ---

 ## Do It The Right Way